rism-digital/muscat-guidelines/default/en/source_240.md

 - Die Forelle
 - Die Zauberflöte
 - The beggar's opera
+- L'italiana in Algeri

 ##### 2. Text incipit

 Enter the text incipit as the standardized title for vocal pieces if there is no distinctive title.

 If a source consists of a recitative and aria or a scena and aria, the text incipit of the aria is always used as the standardized title.
 Apply the same principles to a recitative and cavatina, scena and rondo, or similar combinations.
 If you have a single opera aria from an opera whose title is unknown, enter the text incipit of the aria.

 With cantatas, on the other hand, the text of the first vocal piece functions as the standardized title, regardless of whether it is a recitative, aria, or chorus.

 However, use the genre for masses, requiems, obsequies, litanies, and compositions for the divine office.
 The same is true for complete operas and oratorios whose titles are unknown.

 When entering text incipits, use the orthographic rules of each respective language to dictate use of upper or lower case letters.
 Capitalize the names of the deity (God, Herr, Dio, Dieu, Signore, Lord, etc.).
 Omit punctuation marks and repetitions within the incipit.
 If the item is clearly a translation, enter the standardized title in the original language.

 Make sure that the text incipit in this field is identical with the text incipit in the field **Text incipit (031 $t)**.
 With Latin texts, use the text that precedes the comma (from the list in the appendix) as a standardized title but use the text incipit in its entirety for the text incipit.

 ###### Examples